VantaLeagues/.github/profile/README.md

 # Hi! 🙋‍♀️

- Vanta Leagues is a youth esports developmental program that provides expert coaching and mentorship for kids ages 8-18 through a team-based learning platform and competitive leagues.
+ Vanta is a youth esports developmental program that provides expert coaching and mentorship for kids ages 8-18 through a team-based learning platform and competitive leagues.
 In essence, Vanta is a ‘digital little league’ for esports.

 👩‍💻 Although we're in the process of redesigning, here's our [current site](https://www.vanta.gg/)